Category: A week ago

 “Just two weeks earlier we had lost 3:0 at the Amsterdam Arena and they made us pay for every mistake we made there.
 Our preparations for the next match had already begun on the flight home from Holland.
 Nir spoke to each player one at a time and

-explained to us where we had made mistakes and where we needed to improve.
+mistakes and where we needed to improve.
 Every player took his the comments to heart and went to sleep thinking about the players they would each have to go toe-to-toe against in the coming week.
 Klinger and his staff kept impressing upon us that we could do it and it gave us a tremendous amount of strength.”

 And then in the 49th minute in happened.
 A deep ball by Avi Strool went to Ishmael Addo.
 The Ghanian went up high and brought the ball down on the pitch with his head into the space right near Dego in a play that will go down in the annals of Yellow-and-Blue history: “The minute we made it into the Champions League I said to myself that I have to take advantage of every minute on the field and every opportunity that would present itself.
 When I saw the ball go towards Addo regardless if the ball would get to him or not, I decided that I would run towards that area.
 That’s football.
 I went into that play with all my effort and in the end I scored an amazing goal.”